A Probabilistic State Space Model for Joint Inference from Differential Equations and Data: Experiments

 \section{Experiments}

-This section describes three blocks of experiments.\footnote{Open-source implementations will be made publicly available upon acceptance.} All experiments use a conventional, consumer-level CPU.
+This section describes three blocks of experiments.
+The implementation is based on ProbNum \citep{wenger2021probnum} and all experiments use a conventional, consumer-level CPU.
 First, a range of artificial datasets is generated by sampling ODE parameters from a prior state-space model and simulating a solution of the corresponding ODE.
 Inference in such a controlled environment allows comparing to the ground truth, thereby assessing the quality of the approximate inference.
 We consider three ODE models to this end.
 Second, a COVID-19 dataset will probe the predictive performance of the probabilistic model and the resulting approximate posterior distribution.
 Third, some changes to the model from the COVID-19 experiments, for instance, ensuring that the number of case counts must be positive, will improve the interpretability (for example, of the credible intervals).
 Controlling the range of values that the prior state-space can realize introduces additional non-linearity into the model -- which can also be locally approximated by the EKF -- and makes the solution more physically meaningful.